canonical/vanilla-framework/templates/docs/patterns/logo-section/index.md

 View example of the logo section pattern inside a six column parent container
 </a></div>

+## Dense

+If you need to show more smaller logos you can use dense version of logo section with `p-logo-section--dense`.

+<div class="embedded-example"><a href="/docs/examples/patterns/logo-section/logo-section-dense/" class="js-example">
+View example of the dense logo section pattern
+</a></div>

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.